sy2002/QNICE-FPGA/vhdl/cpu_pipeline/README.md

 is only performed in stage 2.
 So if register writes can be concentrated to only stages 3 and 4, the timing should improve.

+## Timing optimization
+So before fixing more pipeline hazards I decided to implement the timing optimization suggested just above, i.e. to have only stages 3 and 4 write to the register file.
+This reduces the amount of work done in stage 2, and specifically stage 2 no longer writes to the register file.

+The module `arbiter_regs` is greatly simplified now, and the file `read_dst_operand.vhd` now just updates the source register instead of the destination register.
+Similarly, the file `write_result.vhd` simply multiplexes between updating a register operand and write a result to the register.

+The file `read_src_operand.vhd` turned out to need some more pipeline hazard detection.
+The reason is that instructions involving e.g. @PC++ as the source operand now update the PC in stage 3 and not in stage 2.
+This could be resolved by expanding the signal `reg_collision` with detecting explicite updates to the PC register.

+And with these changes the test runs just like before, and fails at address 0x0C05.
+Unfortunately, the pipeline statistics have worsened:

+Pipeline statistics (when reading from 0x0C05):

+* Clock cycles : 22626
+* Instructions : 7360
+* Cycles per instruction : 22626/7360 = 3.07
+* Memory cycles : 19536
+* Memory stalls : 1341
+* Memory utilization : 19536/22626 = 86%
+* Register write cycles : 8562
+* Register write stalls : 0
+* Register write utilization : 8562/22626 = 38%

+But the timing is better:

+Resource utilization:

+* Slice LUTs : 2603
+* Slice Registers : 294
+* Slices : 726

+Timing:

+* The slowest timing path has a slack of 3.6 ns (at 50 MHz) and a logic depth of 10 levels.
+This suggests a maximum frequency of 1000/(20-3.6) = 61 MHz.

+The slowest timing paths are still in `read_src_operand`, this time reading and decoding an instruction from memory, reading the source register from the register file, and finally reading the source operand value from memory.
+This seems difficult to optimize, because the above is indeed a description of all the work required in this stage.

+However, examining the timing path in more detail shows that a lot of the delay is due to routing delay.
+This is because the register file is very large (256\*8\*16 = 32k bits), and implemented in LUT RAM.
+Each LUT RAM is very small, so the register file needs a lot of them, in fact the utilization report shows that 1432 LUT RAMs are used, distributed over 528 slices.
+In other words, the register file consumes a large **area** of the FPGA, and this leads to large routing delays.
+Indeed, the timing report shows that the path through the register file alone is around 9.5 ns.

+Perhaps it is possible to re-implement the register file using Block RAMs clocked on the falling clock (yes, that again!), thus consuming a much smaller area.
+The downside is that only half a clock cycle is available, and reading from Block RAMs is quite slow.
+This will require some experimenting to determine, whether this proposed optimization will work.